How to transition into your civilian career after life in the military

 Leidos values veterans

 The good news is that many organizations put a high value on military experience, including Leidos.
 In fact, Leidos has Operation MVP, its company-wide program designed to hire, train and provide ongoing support to veterans.
-Through this program, and its various pledges to hire military veterans, Leidos has more than 6,000 veteran employees (20 percent of its workforce).
-In addition to these “Heroes of Leidos," the company aims to hire an additional 3,000 veterans by 2021.
+Through this program, and its various pledges to hire military veterans, Leidos has more than 7,000 veteran employees (20 percent of its workforce).
+In addition to these “Heroes of Leidos," the company aims to hire an additional 2,000 veterans by the end of 2020.

 Once employed at Leidos, veterans get a designated on-boarding representative to assist them for the first 90 days of their new career.
 Veterans also have the option of joining the Leidos Military Alliance Group (MAG), a network of employees who served in the military.
 MAG's goal is to "serve those who have served," says Dale Crewe, MAG president